manell0/MileStone-1-Couronne/README.md

 4. As a new user, I want to easily navigate to Couronne's social links to keep track of the latest news and changes.

+5. As a new user, I Want to easily have the ability to contact couronne

 ### Current Fans Goals:

-1. As a current user, I want to navigate to information about rules and history, as well as social links.Thats it!
+1. As a current user, I want to navigate to information about rules and history, as well as social links.
+As well as the opportunity to contact the couronne site for any questions.
+Thats it!

 ## Development Planes